scottshuynh/hdlworkflow/README.md

 Path to a file containing a list of all files used to simulate the top design file.

 ### Options
+#### `--gui`
+(Optional) Opens the EDA tool GUI, if supported.

 #### `--wave WAVEFORM_VIEWER`
-(Optional) Waveform viewer to run at the end of the simulation.
+(Optional) Waveform viewer to run for simulators that do not have native waveform viewers.
+Defaults to "gtkwave".

 #### `-g GENERIC=VALUE, --generic GENERIC=VALUE`
 (Optional) Generics used to elaborate top design file.